-Dr Julia Thomas (Director), BA MA PhD (Wales) is Reader in English Literature at Cardiff University.
+Professor Julia Thomas (Associate Director), BA MA PhD (Wales) is Professor of English Literature at Cardiff University.
 She is the author of Pictorial Victorians: The Inscription of Values in Word and Image (2004) and Victorian Narrative Painting (2000), and co-editor of The Routledge Critical and Cultural Theory Reader (2008) and Reading Images (2000), and principal investigator in two AHRC-funded digital projects: the Database of Mid-Victorian Wood-Engraved Illustration (2004–07) and an enhancement of this resource (2010–11).
 She is also one of the editors of the Journal of Illustration Studies, and has written numerous articles on word–image relationships, Victorian illustration and literature and digital humanities.
 Her current research focuses on the Victorian construction of Shakespeare.

 Professor David Skilton, MA MLitt (Cantab) is Emeritus Professor of English Literature at Cardiff University, and was Director of CEIR between 2004 and 2008.
 He is the author of numerous articles and books on Victorian literature, among them Anthony Trollope and his Contemporaries (1972, 1996) and Defoe to the Victorians: Two Centuries of the English Novel (1985).
 He was General Editor of the Complete Novels of Anthony Trollope (1988–2000) and editor of the Penguin Classics edition of Trollope’s An Autobiography (1996), and is co-editor of the Journal of Illustration Studies.
 His research focuses on Anthony Trollope, illustration studies, Victorian literature, the art and literature of London, and the literary representation of ruins.